ParinazRmp/First-Assignment---Research-Track-1/README.md

 The function ``` def find_silver_token() ``` has the capability to identify the nearest silver token within a 140-degree cone, with a maximum range of 1.2 meters.

-The function utilizes the "gold_in_between" method to overlook any tokens that may be blocked by obstacles such as walls.
+The function utilizes the ``` def gold_in_between(dist, rot_y) ``` method to overlook any tokens that may be blocked by obstacles such as walls.

 The primary objective of this function is to locate and approach silver tokens.

 The output of this function includes the distance to the closest silver token and the angle in degrees between the robot and the token.
-If no silver tokens are detected or if they are obstructed by golden boxes, the function returns -1
+If no silver tokens are detected or if they are obstructed by golden boxes, the function returns -1.

-<strong> The find_silver_token() function has two sub-functions: ``` def gold_in_between(dist, rot_y) ```, and ``` def Routine()```. <strong>
+The ``` def find_silver_token() ``` function has two sub-functions: ``` def gold_in_between(dist, rot_y) ```, and ``` def Routine()```.

-  - gold_in_between() checks for the presence of golden boxes between the robot and the silver tokens it is searching for.
+  - ``` def gold_in_between(dist, rot_y) ``` checks for the presence of golden boxes between the robot and the silver tokens it is searching for.
 It takes the distance and angle of the detected silver token as input and returns False if there are no golden boxes in between, or True if there are.

-  - Routine() is called if gold_in_between() returns False, and it carries out the sequence of actions to approach, grab, turn, release, and turn away from the silver token.
+  - ``` def Routine()```is called if ``` def gold_in_between(dist, rot_y) ``` returns False, and it carries out the sequence of actions to approach, grab, turn, release, and turn away from the silver token.
 This function only activates if the robot is close enough to the silver token, with a distance threshold of 0.4.
 If the robot is too far from the silver token, it continues to drive.

 * <h3>Rotation :<h3>